Students

 -

-Email documentation of disability, the completed Housing/Dining Accommodation Request Packet, and a personal statement outlining your reasons for your request to disabilityservices@vanguard.edu.
+Provide documentation of disability in the the completed Housing and Dietary Accommodation Request Form.
+This form will include a space for you to provide your personal statement outlining your reasons for your request.
 All information shared is kept strictly private and is restricted to the members of the Housing Accommodation Committee.

 -